-After concentrating on writing books for more than a decade, Sonia is back to painting – and loving it.
+After concentrating on writing books for more than a decade, I’m back to painting – and loving it.

-She took up painting seriously over 20 years ago in Bloor West Village, Toronto, where she used to live – and sold hundreds of her small watercolours to private buyers.
+I took up painting seriously over 20 years ago in Bloor West Village, Toronto, where I used to live – and sold hundreds of my small watercolours to private buyers.

-Four of her large acrylics are now in the City of Toronto’s permanent collection.
-Several corporations such as the Royal Bank and Versa Services have also bought her work.
-She’s taken part in One of a Kind, the Toronto City Hall annual art show, the Beaches Arts & Crafts show, and Elora’s Art in the Yard.
+Some of my paintings are now in the City of Toronto’s permanent collection.
+Several corporations such as the Royal Bank and Versa Services have also bought them.
+I’ve taken part in One of a Kind, the Toronto City Hall annual art show, the Beaches Arts & Crafts show, and Elora’s Art in the Yard.

-In the past, she concentrated mostly on city scenes and floral landscapes, but her latest fascination is with chip wagons and food trucks.
+In the past, I concentrated mostly on city scenes and floral landscapes, but my latest fascination is with chip wagons and food trucks.

-Here are some samples of her work.
+Here are some samples of my paintings – both new and old.
 Click on the image to make it bigger.